 - Tumeric - for color. (optional)

-- Nutritional Yeast - for flavor.
-I like the depth of flavor that it adds, but it's totally optional.
+- Nutritional Yeast – for flavor.
+I like the depth of flavor it adds, but it’s optional.

-- Spices - you can add any additional spices that you wish.
-If you are going to use the tofu for an Italian dish, 1 tsp of Italian spices taste good.
-If you are going to use the tofu on tacos or a Mexican style dish, some taco seasoning or cumin tastes great!
+- Spices – you can add any additional spices that you wish.
+If you are going to use the tofu for an Italian dish, 1 tsp of Italian spices tastes good.
+If you are going to use the tofu on tacos or a Mexican-style dish, some taco seasoning or cumin tastes great!

 Step 1 - Put 1 cup of chickpea flour in a bowl or measuring container that is easy to pour.
 Slowly stir in 1 cup of cold water - stirring constantly until all the lumps are out of it.
 Set it aside for about 5 minutes while you prepare the hot water or broth.

-Step 2 - Heat 2 cups of water or broth plus salt, turmeric, nutritional yeast, and any spices that you wish in a medium-sized saucepan until it boils.
+Step 2 – Heat 2 cups of water or broth plus salt, turmeric, nutritional yeast, and any spices that you wish in a medium-sized saucepan over medium heat until it boils.

-Step 3 -Give the chickpea flour another stir and then add it to the boiling broth while stirring it with a whisk.
-It will quickly thicken and turn into a very thick paste.
-(Don't taste the chickpea tofu until it is done cooking!
+Step 3 – Give the chickpea flour another stir and then add it to the boiling broth while stirring it with a whisk.
+It will quickly thicken and blend into a very thick paste.
+(Don’t taste the chickpea tofu until it is done cooking!
 Raw chickpea flour tastes terrible!)

-Step 4 -Turn down the heat so that it continues to slowly boil but not splash you with bubbles of the thick paste.
+Step 4 – Turn down the heat so that it continues to slowly boil but does not splash you with bubbles of the thick paste.
 Stir constantly for 5 minutes until the mixture is very thick and smooth.

-Step 7 -Cut into the sized pieces that you want and use like you would tofu.
+Step 7 – Cut into cubes in the sizes that you want and use them like you would tofu.

 - Add the water to the chickpea flour slowly and stir well after each little bit you add.
 This will prevent clumping.